ppkgtmm/hotel-bookings-etl/README.md

 **Set up**

 With this step, virtual environment is created (if not exist) and libraries are installed.
 Also, containers required to execute the project are started.
-Eventually, transactional and analytical databases are initialized
+Eventually, transactional database and data warehouse are initialized

 ```
 ./run.sh setup